Opinion: Why Tanzania had a peaceful transition | DW | 07.04.2021

 Tanzania's peaceful transition of power after President Magufuli's death was not only a result of adhering to the constitution but also respecting the country's political culture, says DW's Harrison Mwilima.

 Such an unexpected transition can be fertile ground for chaos.
 In some African countries, this became an opportunity for the army to launch a coup and suspend the constitution.
-For instance, in Guinea, after President Lansana Conte died in 2008 and Togo after Gnassingbe Eyadama passed away in 2005.
+For instance, in Guinea, after President Lansana Conte died in 2008, and in Togo after Gnassingbe Eyadama passed away in 2005.

 Since most African countries' boundaries were created through colonial processes, thus ending up with diverse ethnic groups, cultures, religions, and languages being put together into a single nation, stakes can be high whenever there is a power vacuum.